 Help give our public lands a voice when you join our WildAlert network.
 Sign up and join an active community of people fighting to protect our wildlands for future generations.

 Our email WildAlert subscribers are the first to hear about important campaigns, victories and features related to enjoying and protecting wilderness.

 We send out regular notices for you to take action on important issues and add your voice to important wilderness causes.
-We also send ideas, tips and other features to help you get out and enjoy wildlands.

 Take action on a variety of issues, from legislation moving in Congress to National Forest Service and Bureau of Land Management decisions.

 You can look up your Congressional representatives using our find your representatives tool.

 Add your voice to important wilderness causes and take action to stop threats to our wildlands by joining our community of wilderness activists.

 The Handbook prescribes a sequence of steps by which mineral occurrence potential or development potential is applied to make oil and gas lease stipulation planning and allocation decisions.
 In essence, under the Handbook, development potential is used to predict the location and intensity of oil and gas development assuming that existing management prescriptions will remain in place.
 Then, alternatives to existing management are formulated in order to mitigate the impacts and resolve the conflicts that would likely arise from continuing with existing management.